How to use the ceil() function in Python

 Ceiling to nearest 10: 50

-- The function works by dividing the
+- It works by dividing your number by the target multiple.

 Move faster with Replit